-- The reference list must start on a separate page under the bold and centred heading 'References' and be formatted using a hanging indent. - The list must always be organised in alphabetical order according to the author's or lead author's surname. - If there is more than one source written by the same author(s), the works are listed in order of the year they were published in (oldest to most recent).
+- A reference list includes all the information necessary to identify the sources for in-text citations. - The reference list must start on a separate page under the bold and centred heading 'References' and be formatted using a hanging indent. - The list must always be organised in alphabetical order according to the author's or lead author's surname. - If there is more than one source written by the same author(s), the works are listed in order of the year they were published in (oldest to most recent).

 For example: Doe, J. (2019).
 Example Book.
 Example Publisher.

 Doe, J. (2021).
 A Second Example Book.
 Example Publisher.